artemkalinovsky/Kite/README.md

 - `headers` defaults to `[:]`.
 - `multipartFormData` defaults to `nil`.

-Parameter behavior is built in:
+Parameter encoding is determined by the request shape:

-- For `.get` requests, `parameters` are encoded as query items.
+- For `.get` requests, `parameters` are encoded as URL query items.
-- For non-GET requests, `parameters` are encoded as a JSON body and `Content-Type` is set to `application/json`.
+- For non-GET requests without `multipartFormData`, `parameters` are encoded as a JSON body and `Content-Type` is set to `application/json`.
+- When `multipartFormData` is present, `parameters` are included as text form fields alongside the files in the same multipart body.

 ## Deserializers